-Pain that exists deep down in the root of your tooth is indescribable.
+Pain that exists deep inside of your tooth is indescribable.
 A normal toothache is bad enough, but when the discomfort reaches a level that cannot be eliminated with traditional over-the-counter pain medication, you might find yourself pleading for any kind of help.
 This is where Longmont Complete Dentistry can get to the true “root” of the issue.
-If an infection exists within your tooth, there’s a good chance you’ll need root canal therapy in Longmont to remedy the problem.
+If an infection exists within your tooth, there’s a good chance you’ll need root canal therapy in Longmont, CO to remedy the problem.
 While this may sound scary, it’s actually not, and you’ll be surprised how much relief you’ll feel after the procedure is complete.
 If you are ready to say goodbye to the pain and hello to a healthier smile, contact us today to schedule an appointment.

 What is a Root Canal?

 It is always our goal to help you keep your natural teeth.
 While artificial teeth may look and even feel like the real thing, they’re not, no matter how much they closely resemble your regular teeth.
 By having a root canal, we’ll be able to save your tooth from extraction.

 A root canal removes the infection within the inner portion of the tooth.
 This infection is caused by damage or decay.
 Dr. Dan Maurer can go in and clear out the infection, all the way to the pulp layer, before replacing it with a biocompatible material.
 Once it’s sealed, you’ll have a customized crown to protect the tooth from further damage.

 If the decay or damage has reached the innermost layer of your tooth and the nerve is being affected, it’s time you see us for a root canal.
 How does this happen?